Woman silhouette at sunset

 How one conversation shaped my silence for nearly a decade

-For the record, even as I write this, I still struggle to say out loud that I don't want to have children.
-Each of those statements feels final in a way I'm not ready for — even if, internally, they feel truer with each passing year.
+For the record, even as I write this, I still struggle to say out loud that I don’t want to have children, or don’t want to be a parent, or I’ve decided not to have children.
+Each of those statements feels final in a way I’m not ready for — even if, internally, they feel truer with each passing year.

 Reflection questions